APP campaign for Mother and Baby Units (MBUs)

 A Mother and Baby Unit (MBU) is a specialist inpatient treatment unit where mothers with mental illness are admitted with their babies.

-MBUs include multidisciplinary teams of experts able to care for the physical and emotional needs of new mothers.
+They include multidisciplinary teams of experts able to care for the physical and emotional needs of new mothers.
 They have specialist knowledge of the issues surrounding medication management in pregnancy and the postnatal period; specialist facilities appropriate for new mothers and babies; support breastfeeding, parenting skills; and bonding at this critical time in the developing mother-infant relationship.
-Access to a MBU is essential for women with postpartum psychosis.
+Access to an MBU is essential for women with postpartum psychosis.

 Our research shows that women who receive care for postpartum psychosis in MBUs feel more satisfied with the care they receive, feel safer, feel more confident in the knowledge of the staff, recover more quickly and feel more confident with their baby when they go home.

-APP has been campaigning for more Mother and Baby Units in the UK for over 10 years.
 Over the past 4 years, NHS England has invested in 4 new units, and far fewer women in England with postpartum psychosis are now separated from their baby during treatment.

-However, many parts of the UK do not have MBUs.
+Many parts of the UK do not have MBUs.
 Mums and babies are forced to travel miles for treatment or mums can end up on an adult psychiatric ward without their babies and without specialist care.

 The first unit in South Wales opened in April 2021.
 But there’s still no Mother and Baby Unit for women in North Wales, Northern Ireland, the Republic of Ireland or Northern Scotland.

-APP is working hard to address this issue.
+APP is working hard to address this issue

 Our latest activity:

-Find out more about the opening of the new South Wales MBU and APP’s involvement >
+Find out more about the opening of the new South Wales MBU and APP’s involvement

 You can read APP media pieces here and follow us on social media on Twitter, Facebook and Instagram.

-How you can help:
+How you can help

 We are supporting the NSPCC Fight for a Fair Start campaign.
-You can find out more here >
+You can find out more here.

-Support our Miles for Mums and babies fundraising campaign.
-Please email us: fundraising@app-network.org
+Support our Miles for Mums and Babies fundraising campaign.
+Please email us: fundraising@app-network.org.

-Add your voice to our campaigning work - join the APP Network >
+Add your voice to our campaigning work - join the APP Network.